 Circadian Rhythm Sleep Disorders (CRSDs or CSDs) are neurological disorders in which the sleep-wake cycle is out of sync with the day-night cycle.
 These include in particular Delayed Sleep Phase Disorder and Non-24-Hour Sleep-Wake Disorder.
-Also included are Advanced Sleep Phase Disorder, Irregular Sleep Wake Disorder, Shift Work Disorder, and Jet Lag Disorder, which are defined here.
+Also included are Advanced Sleep Phase Disorder, Irregular Sleep Wake Disorder, and Shift Work Disorder, which are defined here.

 Some people use the term reverse sleep, referring to the fact that sometimes people with DSPD and Non-24 end up sleeping during daylight and being awake at night.

 We are asking our members and followers to give our brochure, and/or our Q&A booklets, to their sleep doctor and their general doctor on their next visits.
 It is vital to all of us suffering from circadian disorders that more doctors and their support staff understand these disorders and how disruptive they can be.
 The more doctors who know about us, the more patients we can reach, inform, and support.
 And the larger our membership, the more credible our voice on behalf of all people with circadian sleep disorders.